Murder of Ruth Waymire: Discovery and investigation of the skull

 On 19 April 1998, at approximately 7 in the evening, a local resident of Spokane was walking her dog near a vacant lot at the corner of Seventh and Sherman street.
 The resident saw what appeared to be a human skull among debris at the bottom of an embankment at the northwest corner of the lot.
 Police were called and the lot was sealed, and investigation of the lot began April 20.
 Police excavating the lot found other bones, however these were later proven to not originate from the same remains.
 The skull had also not immediately been determined to be male or female, nor had an age or a cause of death been determined.
 However, the circumstances of the recovery prompted police to investigate the case as a homicide.
-Initially it was thought to be another victim of serial killer Robert Lee Yates, who was active in Spokane at the time.
+Initially it was thought to be another victim of serial killer Spokane Serial Killer, who was active at the time.
 If the skull was determined to be female the case would potentially be turned over to the serial killer task force.
 The lot where the skull was discovered had formerly been home to the Sharon Temple Christian Methodist Episcopal Church, which had been demolished in 1989 after several years of vacancy.
 Initially, investigators were unsure if the church had housed a cemetery, and if the skull could potentially belong to a body interred there.
 After the church was demolished, the lot fell into disrepair, and the spot quickly became a favorite location of play for children in the surrounding neighborhood.
 The north side of the lot in particular was heavily wooded, and had previously contained a tree house and a swing.
 The lot would be cleaned by volunteer crews very occasionally, approximately once every few years.
 The area of the lot where the skull had been recovered had last been cleared in the fall of 1997.